Hetty Sorrel's lack of sympathy

 (Ch 31)

 Surely the categorical judgment outweighs the alleged foolish fondness, for which Mrs Poyser can offer no explanation.
 I infer that it's important for her to believe in her own fondness for her husband's niece and to talk it up.
-Perhaps because she really feels that Hetty's neatness in the diary and exceptional beauty enhances her household's prestige.
+Perhaps because she really feels that Hetty's neatness in the dairy and exceptional beauty enhances her household's prestige.
 Perhaps because fondness is what she obscurely senses she ought to feel though she doesn't.
 Perhaps because a general belief in her fondness for Hetty is important to the Poysers' credit in the community.
 Or perhaps Mrs Poyser too isn't immune to the charms of kittens and ducklings.

 *